-In average, a computer can consume between 60 to 300 Watts, but this is only a very rough estimation.
+In average, a computer can consume between 60 to 300 Watts per hour, but this is only a very rough estimation.

 If you don’t know the power consumption of your computer, or if you want to know the exact electricity usage, your best option is to use a plug in power meter to measure the electricity consumption.